chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_file.rst

             expect(file("/etc/file")).to be_executable.by("group")
           end

-       or writable by a specific user:
+       For a file that is executable by a specific user:

        .. code-block:: ruby